-Alongside mangos, watermelon has to be up there with our country’s favourite fruit.
+Alongside mangos, watermelon has to be up there as one of our country’s favourite fruits.
 So why not make it the focus of the party?

 This Watermelon Cake is easy, good-looking, and if you make it for daycare, educators love that you’re not pumping the kids full of processed sugars!

 Watermelon Cake (VEG/GF/NF/EF)